elomagic/weather-Station-client-mpy/README.md

 ## Prepare Hardware

 Before you can start by configuring your bot, you have to upload the firmware.
-Recommendation is, that Micropython is successful running on your ESP.
+Recommendation is, that MicroPython is successful running on your ESP.

 (TODO) Install "ampy"